Systolic aspects of black hole entropy: Systoles: geometry, topology and entropy

 \subsection{On the topology of space-like sections of horizons}

-The fact that the horizon of a black hole should have space-like sections \ $\Sigma$,\ of arbitrarily large genus \ $g$, \ seems to contradict the conclusion of a theorem and its extensions, initially due to Hawking, which only allows for the topology of such sections to be spherical \cite{Hawk2, CW}.
+The fact that the horizon of a black hole should have space-like sections \ $\Sigma$ \ of arbitrarily large genus \ $g$, \ seems to contradict the conclusion of a theorem and its extensions, initially due to Hawking, which only allows for the topology of such sections to be spherical \cite{Hawk2, CW}.
 There is also the very closely related issue of ``topological censorship" stating that a spacetime cannot have any observable topologically non-trivial features, as such features would collapse too quickly to allow someone to detect them \cite{FSW}.
 Hawking's theorem and issue of topological censorship have been revisited under weaker \cite{JV}, modified assumptions \cite{Gal, GSWW1}, in higher dimensions \cite{GalSch, KWW}, in dS/CFT and AdS/CFT correspondences \cite{GSWW2, AG}, and in modified theories of gravity of potential astrophysical interest \cite{BamMod}, to just name few cases \cite{FriedHig, ADGP}. \\

-The common denominator in such cases are the assumptions of having a $(3+1)$-dimensional spacetime, and also having asymptotic flatness except where explicitly stated otherwise.
+The common denominator in such cases are the assumptions of having a $(3+1)$-dimensional spacetime, and also having asymptotic flatness, except where explicitly stated otherwise.
 Most important is the assumption of the validity of the dominant or the weak energy conditions.
-However, as stated above, all the classical energy conditions are violated quantum mechanically, hence it may not be unreasonable to assume that no constraint on the genus \ $g$ \ of a space-like section of the horizon can be placed in the context of quantum field theory on curved space-time.
-As a result, we are compelled to examine the case of \ $\Sigma$ \ being a higher genus \ $g$ \ surface and, more specifically, examining the extreme case of \ $g\rightarrow \infty$. \\
+However, as stated above, all the classical energy conditions are violated quantum mechanically, hence it may not be unreasonable to assume that no constraint on the genus \ $g$ \ of a space-like section of the horizon can be placed in the context of quantum field theory on a black hole space-time.
+As a result, we are compelled to examine the case of \ $\Sigma$ \ being a higher genus \ $g$ \ surface and, more specifically, to focus on the extreme, asymptotic, case of \ $g\rightarrow \infty$. \\

 A question that should be addressed in the current proposal is how \ $\Sigma$ \ makes the transition from having a large genus \ $g$ \ in the semiclassical/quantum case, to having spherical topology \ ($g=0$) \ in the classical limit.
 We have no answer to this question, only a conjectural plan of how things might possibly work.
 A surface of genus \ $g$ \ is topologically a sphere with \ $g$ \ handles attached to it.
-The conjecture is that in the classical limit these handles should progressively become thinner and thinner until their volume degenerates.\\
+The conjecture is that in the classical limit these handles should progressively become thinner and thinner until their volume degenerates, in which case their contribution to entropy would progressively vanish.\\

 Assume that due to the spacetime symmetries and in the time symmetric case, or due to lack of them in the generic case, such a \ $\Sigma$ \ has a constant Gaussian curvature metric \ $\mathbf{g}|_\Sigma$, \ which upon re-scaling by a constant factor, is hyperbolic.
 For 2-dimensional manifolds there is a thin-thick decomposition \cite{Gr-book} which simplifies substantially in the hyperbolic case. \\